geek85/docker-postfix-mysql/README.md

 were made that direct contribution may not necessarily be necessary but would not be in the spirit of Open Source.

-## This image is still under active development

-I am actively building this image as of February 20, 2017.

 ## Image Requirements

 The reason I am creating a new image instead of the [literally